bolt12/pepper-tracker/README.md

   datatypes (Tables).
 Since the project has very little functionalities I ended up by just keeping it simple but I can see how this could scale with a larger problem domain.
 It's not worth it to implement your own query system.
-Just use a standard DB.
+Just use a standard DB interface.

-- It would be a better idea to use the `lens`library to reduce a lot of record manipulation code.
+- It would be a better idea to use the `lens` library to reduce a lot of record manipulation code.

 - To be able to run it in memory with scotty was easy by following an example